+5.11.
 Inputs from other Water JPI partners

 JPI member Priority countries outside Europe Remark Ireland India, USA, China, Qatar, Brazil No specific actions planned Romania China, Moldavia Norway China, India China agreement on joint call with CAS: Three running projects on fresh water pollution.
 India agreement on joint call with DST.
-Two joint IN-NO research projects on melt back of glaciers in the Himalayas Denmark India, Vietnam, Tanzania, Zambia, Ghana, Bolivia India in particular for Danish private sector.
-Collaboration outside Europe is in particular related to the policy of the Ministry of Foreign Affairs of Denmark.
-Vietnam: ENRECA programme on Capacity Building, bilateral research project Tanzania: ENRECA programme on Capacity Building Zambia: Water Sector programme, bilateral research project Ghana: ENRECA programma on Capacity Building Bolivia: research project Italy Brazil, Australia, India, Morocco, Lebanon Italy has bilateral programmes with these countries on basic research, applied research and innovation.
+Two joint IN-NO research projects on melt back of glaciers in the Himalayas Denmark India, Vietnam, Tanzania, Zambia, India in particular for Danish private sector.
+Ghana, Bolivia Collaboration outside Europe is in particular related to the policy of the Ministry of Foreign Affairs of Denmark.
+Vietnam: ENRECA programme on Capacity Building, bilateral research project Tanzania: ENRECA programme on Capacity Building Zambia: Water Sector programme, bilateral research project Ghana: ENRECA programme on Capacity Building Bolivia: research project Italy Brazil, Australia, India, Morocco, Lebanon Italy has bilateral programmes with these countries on basic research, applied research and innovation.
 Furthermore Italy plays an active role in supporting an adequate and sustainable development of water resources outside Europe by implementing several projects to build up key infrastructures, streamline water consumption and improve water supply and sanitation services, especially in the Middle East region, in the Sub-Saharan Africa and in Vietnam.
 A close cooperation also exists with Albania.
-For water RDI in particular the Mediterranean region is of strategic importance for Italy.
+Middle East region, in the Sub-Saharan Africa and in Vietnan strategic importance for Italy.
 Following are several of the principal water initiatives undertaken by the DG Development Cooperation of the Italian Ministry for Foreign Affairs in recent years.
-Many projects funded by Italy are ongoing to support the water sector especially from the policy and administrative point of view: to provide technical assistance in the sustainable and integrated water management, and, to build aqueducts, sewage systems or hydroelectric power plants.
+Many projects funded by Italy are ongoing to support the water sector especially from the policy and administrative point of view: To provide technical assistance in the sustainable and integrated water management, and, To build aqueducts, sewage systems or hydroelectric power plants.
 The main beneficiary countries are: Jordan, Egypt, Kenya, Lebanon, Morocco, Angola, Mali, Mozambique, Sudan, Bolivia, Brazil, Honduras, Haiti, Nicaragua, Peru, Bangladesh, Tunisia, Tanzania, India, China, and Vietnam.
 The list of funded projects during the last 4 years includes few research projects on water issues.